 WHAT?!?!
 Get away from Disney World?
 I know it sounds crazy but if you are staying 5 – 7 days or more, you might want a day or even a half a day to let the kids chill by the pool and rest up in the middle of your vacation before you are hard at it again.
 Not only are you saving lots of money, but you get a break from crowds, commotion, and chaos for just a bit.
 Sometimes this alone can be enough of a reason to stay off site as it gives parents some time to refresh and kids some extra downtime without feeling the pressure to “do it all” while in Walt Disney World.

 It can’t be emphasized enough!
 When you are on a limited vacation budget, staying off site may be the only option.
 Do not feel bad about this!
 We always have a budget when going to Walt Disney World and we have 15 tips to save money on your trip.
 There are great hotels to fit your needs but like everything else we recommend about Disney World, you need to do your research well.
-You can have an excellent vacation staying at an off site hotel!
+You can have an excellent vacation staying at an off-site hotel!
+You may also want to consider checking out Airbnb, VRBO, or other local options beyond the standard hotel.
+There are a wide variety of options available for you at a variety of price points.

-13 Pros to staying On Site at a Walt Disney World Resort
+13 Perks to staying On Site at a Walt Disney World Resort

 One of the greatest perks when you fly into Orlando is being picked up by the Disney Magical Express bus at the airport.
 The Disney magic starts at that moment!
 The Magical Express bus drives you directly to your hotel from the airport.
 This truly is hassle free travel as Disney features complementary luggage delivery to your room.